Aviation Crime & Crisis

 Arrest or detention of crews, for example due to alleged offences in third countries – including coordination with the airline, insurers, the Foreign Office and embassies.

-Problematic tenders, non-transparent subsidy models or allegations of espionage in the competition between aircraft manufacturers. - Counter-intelligence
+Problematic tenders, non-transparent subsidy schemes or sabotage allegations in the competition between aircraft manufacturers.

 Approach in crisis mandates